A20589157/Cleaning-Data-Course-Project/CodeBook.md

 'train/X_train.txt': Training set.

 'test/X_test.txt': Test set.

 'train/y_train.txt': Training labels.

 'test/y_test.txt': Test labels.

 'activity_labels.txt': Links the class labels with their activity name.
+'
-'features.txt': List of all features.
+features.txt': List of all features.

-Variables:
+#Variables:
-mean_and_std - Created this varible to get the required string for the mean calculation MeanAndStd - Created a subset for the file tidy data subset setWithActivityNames - To Merge Activitylds with Mean subset TidySet - Final tidy data set used to generate the file
+mean_and_std - Created this varible to get the required string for the mean calculation

+MeanAndStd - Created a subset for the file tidy data subset

+setWithActivityNames - To Merge Activitylds with Mean subset

+TidySet - Final tidy data set used to generate the file